FyraLabs/submarine/README.md

 # Submarine

-An experimental bootloader for depthcharge.
+An experimental bootloader for ChomeOS's depthcharge.

 ## 📕 Explainer
 Submarine provides a minimal Linux environmemt that lives in a small partition (16mb) on the disk.
 We use this environment to bootstrap a full Linux system (or a different system if you're brave.)